 2383 Agricola Street, Halifax, NS, B3K 4B8

-Lush –a Cult cosmetic company with locations all over Canada; their “5 Pot Program” allows you to return five of their post-consumer recycled plastic containers in store in exchange for a free face mask.
-Also sells shampoo and conditioner bars that are travel friendly and you can purchase in a re-usable tin.
+Lush –a Cult cosmetic company with locations all over Canada; their “5 Pot Program” allows you to return five of their post-consumer recycled plastic containers in-store in exchange for a free face mask.
+It also sells shampoo and conditioner bars that are travel-friendly and you can purchase in a re-usable tin.

 Micmac Mall, Dartmouth, NS B3A 4N3

 Halifax Shopping Centre, Halifax, NS B3L 2H8

 Nurtured Parenting – Carries zero waste lunchboxes, cloth diapers, and hosts in-store workshops and events.
 Powered with green energy thanks to Bullfrog Power!

 2543 Agricola Street, Halifax, Nova Scotia B3K 4C4

 Habitat for Humanity ReStore – Each ReStore is different, selling used and surplus furnishings and building materials.
 With some locations, you can even donate your kitchen prior to renovations: a crew will come and salvage the pre-renovation space!

 81 Wright Avenue, Dartmouth, Nova Scotia B3B 1H4

 127 Chain Lake Drive, Halifax, Nova Scotia B3S 1B3